professionalsoftwarebuilder/Py_Treeview_Cursus_2/README.md

 The callback in observer.notify gets his parameter through the \*args of Observable.notify_observers.
 (Hope that makes sence)
 The event system is used to propagate messages from the sqlQuery class to a (sort of) statusbar in the root-window.

+**components.py**
+Contains a "dataAware Entry" component.
+The data aware Entry is a subclass of tkinter.Entry made to cooperate with the sqlQuery object.
+The init of the dbEdit (name of data Aware Entry class) (will be renamend to dbEntry in future) takes a sqlQuery object, a fieldname and "master" (positioning parent/container object).